adamfuhrer/adam-fuhrer/README.md

 An Angular project by Adam Fuhrer.
+Made with Typescript, HTML & SCSS.